shubcoder/Shubham_Personal_Projects/README.md

 Welcome to my personal projects portfolio, here I will showcase what I've worked on in Python in my own time.
 I'm passionate about programming and data analysis, and eager to apply and strengthen these skills further.

 ---
+# Challenges
+  This is a collection of various coding challenges I came across online, ranging in difficulty.

+---

 # PROJECT 1 (2022 FIFA World Cup Qatar web scraping)
   This project involved scraping data from FBref for matches in the 2022 FIFA World Cup to carry out analysis with the aid of a number of charts.
 The following web links were scraped: https://fbref.com/en/comps/1/World-Cup-Stats, https://fbref.com/en/comps/1/schedule/World-Cup-Scores-and-Fixtures.